mdeweerd/zha-toolkit/README.md

 this case zigpy).

 Prior to notifying the device, `ota_notify` will request all image provides to update the list of available images.
-By default this is only done on startup, so when you add a new image to your local directory or when a new update is available from a third party, you'ld have to restart HA.
+By default, this is only done on startup, so when you add a new image to your local directory or when a new update is available from a third party, you'd have to restart HA.
 But with `ota_notify` no restart is required.

 For details on how to setup your images sources, check the